zine-eddine27/winwheel-cadeo/README.md

 ## Tutorials and other documentation
 Please visit http://dougtesting.net/winwheel/docs to see a complete set of tutorials on how to use Winwheel.js as well as other documentation such as class references.

+## Examples
+See the /examples folder for examples of some of the types of things you can create with Winwheel.js

 ## Maintainer
 Douglas McKechie https://github.com/zarocknz

 Keep informed about Winwheel.js by following https://twitter.com/dougtesting

+## TODO
+More examples